saurontech/Advantech-VCOM-Linux-Driver/readme.txt

     2.1.1 Dependancy
 	You should install the kernel header files to compile this driver.

+	This driver is built with the following options, turned on as a default:
+	  1. OpenSSL
+	  2. DKMS

+	To disable these options, edit the "Config.mk" according the instructions of section 6.1 and 7.1

       2.1.1.1 Ubuntu
 	# sudo apt-get install build-essential linux-headers-generic